They had the so-called ‘perfect’ nuclear family, but now they have a wonderful new living arrangement that’s so much better.

 On paper, we were living the dream: two kids, a nice house, a spacious yard.
 In reality, I felt ripped from my home and resented my husband for wanting a stupid house he barely saw from Monday to Friday.
 He wasn’t happy, either.
 His new weekday commute was draining, he missed his kids, and his wife was absolutely miserable.

-At one point, our daughter asked when Daddy was going to “visit” and we realized she thought he still lived in Toronto, since he left for work before she woke up and was only around for bedtime.
+At one point, our daughter asked when Daddy was going to “visit” and we realized she thought he still lived in the city, since he left for work before she woke up and was only around for bedtime.
 He was devastated.

 Moving is never easy, but it’s generally one of those “worth it in the end” deals that lets you come out on top.
 This was not that.
 We had made a big mistake.

 The move wasn’t something that could be undone with ease, though, and the the central city’s housing market remained unattainable on our budget.
 My husband didn’t want to pay exorbitant rent for a tiny place in the city and I was terrified that we’d remain in our current situation and completely fall apart.
 There was no clear solution, aside from a lottery win or a sudden drop in the housing market.
 And then suddenly, there was an idea.